zachcp/datalevin/planner.md

 ## Entity classes

-In order to leverage the semantics of EAV stores more effectively, we introduce a concept of entity class, which refers to the type of the entity.
-Similar to characteristic sets [2] in RDF stores or tables in relational DB, this concept captures the unique combination of attributes for a class of entities.
+In order to leverage the semantics of EAV stores more effectively, we introduce a concept of entity class, which refers to the type of entities.
+Similar to characteristic sets [2] in RDF stores or table columns in relational DB, this concept captures the defining combination of attributes for a class of entities.

 In EAV stores, the set of attributes for a class of entities are often unique.
 There might be overlapping attributes between entity classes, but many